 This day however, I am met by a local couple tending their garden.
 Part of the very fabric of this place, Jean and Sandy Ford are a welcome sight and Jean offers to take me on a guided tour of Cawdor.

-Jean is a quiet, knowledgable lady with a gracious manner.
+Jean is a quiet, knowledgeable lady with a gracious manner.
 I spend some considerable time with her and listen with great interest as she reveals the complexities, the values and an amazing array of stories that it would take an outsider years to unravel.
-The tour ends with a gift of delicious home made biscuits and a small pot of Basil, grown from seed.
+The tour ends with a gift of delicious home-made biscuits and a small pot of Basil, grown from seed.
 This is what belonging looks like.

 Meeting locals, Jean and Sandy, has given me an insight into what community and belonging means: extending the proverbial hand of friendship to a stranger and enabling that stranger to feel welcome.